Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Dark_Mode.md

 This is work in progress.

 I'm currently trying to write a colour picker with swatch in C11, but the IDE keeps crashing.
 I'll put up a repo which lists all the bugs encountered in the C11 IDE, my login to posts bugs doesnt work, I get no response from SV and I've given up with them.
 To date I've yet to be able to release any software using the C7 runtime or later.
-Customers have experienced crashes to the point I no longer have them.
+Customers have experienced crashes with the C7 runtime to the point I no longer have them.

 This colour scheme is what is known as a Dark Mode colour scheme.
 Dark modes are designed to save on battery life when used on laptops, provide a high contrast look to programs which can help in bright & poor light situations and generally helps to provide less eye strain and damage both short and long term when using a program for long periods of time.